kyma-project/website/content/blog-posts/2021-12-03-release-notes-2.0/index.md

 - Permission Controller
 - UAA Activator

 The list is quite long, but it doesn't affect most of the production use cases.
 The components were used mainly for exposing Kyma UI in the development/standalone mode (static users).
-For such use cases, we provide the refactored, better, and faster [Kyma Dashboard](#kyma-dashboard).
+For such use cases, we provide the refactored, better and faster [Kyma Dashboard](#kyma-dashboard).

 ### Ory Oathkeeper without Dex